gojimmypi/wolfssh/examples/ESP32-SSH-Server/README.md

 #### FreeRTOS-Kernel/include/freertos is not a directory

-The error `FreeRTOS-Kernel/include/freertos is not a directory` typically means there's an ESP-IDF component directory for wolfssl and/or woldssh as well as a local project wolfssl and/or woldssh directory.
+The error `FreeRTOS-Kernel/include/freertos is not a directory` typically means there's an ESP-IDF component directory for wolfssl and/or woldssh as well as a local project wolfssl and/or wolfssh directory.

 ```
 Make Error at /home/gojimmypi/esp/esp-idf/tools/cmake/component.cmake:306 (message):